mlaaks/coherent-rtlsdr/README.md

 +GNU Readline

 Requires common 28.8 MHz clock & reference signal (noise) for synchronization.
+Some examples in the electronics folder, but this is still missing the coupler module PCB files.